+Finally, we get an analogous expression for $P(\betaLx{1} \geq z_1, \betaLx{2} = \betaLx{3} = 0)$ for $z_1 > 0$, but with $\bar\lambda$ replaced by $-\bar\lambda$ in $\mu_1$ and $\mu_2$.
+It might be interesting to note that in this example, the probabilities for the distribution that are made up of both a pointmass part and absolutely continuous parts can be represented by independent (normal) random variables. \end{example}

-It is interesting to note that the distribution of $\betaLx{2}$ is the same as the one of the Lasso estimator with the same penalization parameter in the smaller model $y_i = 2\beta_2 + \eps$ where the first regressor is taken out.
-Indeed, using the Lasso in the smaller model is equivalent to using the Lasso in the larger model in our example, as the procedure only considers models that do not contain the first regressor.
-This fact is, of course, only valid for the specific form of $X$ and $\lambda$.
-However, the models which are considered by the Lasso estimator in the first place do not depend on $\beta$ and $\eps$ in the sense that certain values of $X$ and $\lambda$ may immediately rule out certain models completely independently of $y$ and is thus not to be considered a purely data-driven model selection procedure.
-The choice between the location model (when $\betaLx{1} = 0$ and $\betaLx{2} \neq 0$) and the pure noise model (when $\betaLx{1} = \betaLx{2} = 0$) in our example does of course very much depend on $\beta$ and $\eps$.
-These considerations are also illustrated in Figure~\ref{fig:shrinkHIGH} which depicts in which areas the quantity $X'y$ has to fall into in order for the Lasso estimator to choose a certain model.
-For clarification, note that the Lasso is always unique in this example. \end{example}
+In both examples above, the distribution of $\betaL$ is the same as the one of a Lasso estimator in a smaller model.
+This fact is, of course, only valid for the specific forms of $X$ and $\lambda$ considered here.
+The models considered by the Lasso do not depend on $\beta$ and $\eps$ in the sense that certain values of $X$ and $\lambda$ may immediately rule out certain models, completely independently of $y$.
+(The choice between the accessible models does, of course, very much depend on $\beta$ and $\eps$.)

-The considerations sparked by Example~\ref{ex:n1p2} suggest that in the high-dimensional setting, model selection by the Lasso estimator may, indeed, not be a purely data-driven procedure in the sense that there is a \emph{structural model} or \emph{structural set} $\Mstruct \subseteq \{1,\dots,p\}$ determined by $X$ and $\lambda$ only, satisfying $\betaLj = 0$ for any $j \notin \Mstruct$ \emph{for all observations} $y \in \R^n$.
-In particular, the true parameter $\beta \in \Bzero$ as well as the distribution of $\eps$ do not have any influence on this set.
-In other words, some models are considered by the model selection procedure, completely independently of the data vector $y$.
-Put yet differently again, this means that for a given regressor matrix $X$, one can restrict or choose the class of models considered by choice of $\lambda$.
+Sparked by Examples~\ref{ex:n1p2} and \ref{ex:n2p3}, this suggests that in the high-dimensional setting, model selection by the Lasso estimator may possibly not be a purely data-driven procedure insofar as there is a \emph{structural model} or \emph{structural set} $\Mstruct \subseteq \{1,\dots,p\}$, determined by $X$ and $\lambda$ only, that satisfies $\betaLj = 0$ for any $j \notin \Mstruct$ \emph{for all observations} $y \in \R^n$.
+In particular, the true parameter $\beta \in \Bzero$, as well as the distribution of $\eps$ do not have any influence on this set.
+In other words, some models are never considered by the model selection procedure, completely independently of the data vector $y$.
+Put yet differently again, for a given regressor matrix $X$, one can restrict or choose this class of models by choice of $\lambda$.